Alibaba Group: Entertainment services

 In September 2017, Alibaba created a new live entertainment business unit under its Digital Media and Entertainment Group which focuses on ticketing, content creation and live experiences, bringing its entertainment ticketing platform Damai and its content creation and technology units MaiLive and Maizuo under one roof.
 It aims to provide a platform for live events (e.g. concerts, plays, esports and sports events), as well as supporting content partners and leveraging Alibaba's data capability for offline shows.
 It also provides the online digital distribution service 9Apps, which hosts downloadable content and applications.

 In March 2014, Alibaba agreed to acquire a controlling stake in ChinaVision Media Group for $804 million.
 The two firms announced they would establish a strategic committee for potential future opportunities in online entertainment and other media areas.
 The company was renamed Alibaba Pictures Group (SEHK: 1060).
 In March 2015, Alibaba Group launched AliMusic as its music division.
 Xiami Music and Tiantian Music are two of music streaming APP owned by AliMusic.
 AliMusic named Gao Xiaosong as the chairman and Song Ke as chief executive officer in July 2015.
 In 2017, Tencent Music has expected $10bn IPO by signing a rights deal with Alibaba, strengthening its position within the important Chinese market.
 Under the terms of the deal Alibaba will gain the right to stream music from international labels such as Sony Music, Universal Music Group and YG Entertainment, which already have exclusive deals with Tencent, in return for offering to its catalogue from Rock Records, HIM International Music and so on.
 In April 2014, Alibaba and Yunfeng Capital, a private equity company controlled by Alibaba's founder, Jack Ma, agreed to acquire a combined 18.5 percent stake in Youku Tudou, which broadcasts a series of popular television programs and other videos over the Internet.
 Alibaba acquired a stake in Youku Tudou for $1.22 billion in 2014.
 In its 2023 financial report, Alibaba disclosed a $1.2 billion impairment charge related to losses incurred by Youku.

 Since restructuring in March 2023, the Digital Media and Entertainment Group has been led by Fan Luyuan as CEO.

+In June 2025, Alibaba Pictures Group officially changed its name to Damai Entertainment Holdings Limited.
+Its business has expanded from film to a diversified ecosystem including performances, IP commercial derivatives, TV series, artist management, and ticketing platforms.

+In April 2026, Alibaba launched an artificial intelligence model for game development and video generation, part of its broader efforts to expand its AI offerings and compete with rivals such as Tencent.